Postdocs

 embedding: calm, structured, Stanford, virus, puppy, sweet, dog lover, board gamer, bananagrams, outgoing, night owl, friendly, outgoing, MIT, Wall-e, Sacramento, California, laugh, competent, engaged, quiet, focused, genuine, funny

-Han is a PhD student in BBS in the Marks Lab.
-Previously, Han studied Genetics and Plant Biology at UC Berkeley and did CRISPR protein + RNA engineering.
+Aviv is a PhD student in BBS in the Marks Lab.
+Previously, Aviv studied Genetics and Plant Biology at UC Berkeley and did CRISPR protein + RNA engineering.
 They’re excited about the intersection of machine learning and big biological molecules.
 Beyond the impactful biologically-driven machine learning research, they believe this lab fosters an environment of love and inclusivity that is quite special!

 embedding: funny, :), Go Bears, eats early, sleeps early, wakes early, hats, Doudna, ambitious, biology, morning person, backgammon player, wetlab, pipette, startups, Moo, protein engineering, outgoing, master cloner, plants, Berkeley, flower shirts, excited, fun, kind, sincere, self-assured, Hank the Tank